 Through the collaboration efforts of professional first responders, autism experts, and pediatric therapy providers, The ISAAC Foundation has developed the Autism in the Wild: Community-Based First Responder Program that is a multi-faceted program that strives to do more than simply identify the inherent challenges first responders face when interacting with members of our community touched by autism and other special needs.
 Its objectives are to provide training for first responders on effective interaction techniques with individuals touched by autism, to provide parents with tangible solutions to 911 emergencies, and to help individuals with autism develop interaction skills, that when learned in advance of a 911 encounter, help to improve the quality of care and elicits positive outcomes between first responders and individuals touched by autism.

-The First Responders Training Program is for fire, law enforcement and EMT/paramedics that focuses on the following objectives:
+The First Responders Training Program is for fire, law enforcement, search and rescue, and EMT/paramedics that focuses on the following objectives:

 The Autism in the Wild First Responders Training program can be implemented via server ready training video or by in-person training on site.